ControlThinker: Unveiling Latent Semantics for Controllable Image Generation through Visual Reasoning: Method

 Due to the inherent limitations of control images, such as missing color information, background context, and other fine-grained details, the enhanced prompts, while semantically accurate, may still carry a degree of uncertainty.
 To mitigate this, we introduce an inference-time scaling strategy designed to fully leverage the model’s visual reasoning capabilities.
 Specifically, we sample multiple enhanced prompts for the same control image and original text.
-Each enhanced prompt is used to generate a candidate image, which is then evaluated using our dual-metric assessment framework that accounts for both high-level semantic alignment and low-level visual fidelity.
-For high-level semantic evaluation, we adopt PickScore~\citep{kirstain2023pick} to quantitatively assess the semantic alignment between each candidate image and the original prompt, as well as the overall fidelity of the candidate image.
-Simultaneously, for low-level layout evaluation, we calculate the LPIPS score~\citep{zhang2018unreasonable} between the control map extracted from each candidate image and the original control image, quantifying structural fidelity.
+Each enhanced prompt is used to generate a candidate image, which is then evaluated using our dual-metric assessment framework that accounts for both high-level quality and semantic alignment and low-level layout consistency to the control image.

+For high-level quality and semantics, we adopt PickScore~\citep{kirstain2023pick} to quantitatively assess the image quality as well as the semantic alignment between each candidate image and the original prompt.
+Simultaneously, for low-level layout consistency, we calculate the LPIPS score~\citep{zhang2018unreasonable} between the control map extracted from each candidate image and the original control image, quantifying structural consistency.
 Formally, for a set of $K$ candidate images $\{I_1, I_2, ..., I_K\}$ generated from enhanced prompts $\{P_{enh}^1, P_{enh}^2, ..., P_{enh}^K\}$ and the control image, we compute a combined reward score:

-where $P_{orig}$ is the original prompt, $C(I_k)$ is the control map extracted from the generated image $I_k$, $I_{control}$ is the original control image.
+where $PS$ indicates PickScore, $P_{orig}$ is the original prompt, $C(I_k)$ is the control map extracted from the generated image $I_k$, $I_{control}$ is the original control image.
 We select the candidate image with the highest reward:

 This selected image excels in both fidelity, text alignment and structural adherence to the control signal.